mariohoyos92/http-afternoon/README.md

 `import axios from 'axios';`

-Now, you will make a `componentWillMount` method and use axios to make a GET request to the endpoint: `'/api/featured'`
+Now, you will make a `componentDidMount` method and use axios to make a GET request to the endpoint: `'/api/featured'`

 Using the `.then` function on the axios call, set the `featured` property in state to the appropriate data in the results.